Claudio Morra: Early career

 Born in Savigliano, Morra began his career with amateur club Saluzzo, where he remained until he was 16 years old.
 In 2011, he moved to Spanish club Levante, where he remained for one season, then back to Italy, with Verona, and then Torino in January 2013.
 He was one of the four overage players of Torino's Primavera in the 2014–15 season, scoring a hat-trick against Fiorentina in the semifinals of the Campionato Nazionale Primavera.

 On 4 August Morra was signed by Lega Pro newcomer Andria, and in January 2016, Savona.

 Pro Vercelli

 In July 2016, he was sold to Pro Vercelli.
 Under his former Torino youth coach, Moreno Longo, he made 27 appearances and scored three goals in the 2016–17 season.

 Virtus Entella

 On 25 July 2019, he joined Virtus Entella.
 On 28 January 2021, he moved to Pordenone on loan.

 Piacenza

 On 19 August 2022, Morra signed a contract with Piacenza for a term of one year, with an option to extend for two more years.

+Rimini

+On 14 August 2023, Morra moved to Rimini on a three-year deal.

+Vicenza

+In July 2024, Morra joined Vicenza for 80,000 € on a three-year contract.